4Soft-de/harness-model/docs/open-enumerations.md

   the same algorithm XJC uses for closed enumerations, and a genuine collision is settled by a hand-maintained override file rather than an automatic suffix — a suffix would silently renumber published constants whenever a literal is inserted upstream.
+- **The schema pinning test exists per model.** `OpenEnumerationSchemaTest` in each of `vec-v113`, `vec-v12x` and `vec-v2x` compares the generated enums with the strict schema, so that a replaced schema shows up as a failing test rather than as a silent change of the API.

 ## Trade-offs and Limits